2-1-1 CALL ME

 • What is the free school breakfast and lunch program?

 • Every public and charter school in California must offer one free breakfast and one free lunch to any student who asks for it.
 This is a rule from a California state law called the Universal Meals Program (also called “School Meals for All”).
 Meals must be consumed on campus and cannot be taken to go.
-The funding for this program is safe and is not impacted by delays in federal funding.

 • Who is eligible for free meals?